Skip to main content

 Partnership Pivot

 Upon earning his doctorate, Anokhin’s teaching and research opportunities led him to multiple universities across the nation.
 “I have had the most rewarding career with academic appointments in Ohio, Minnesota, and Silicon Valley in California,” he shared.
 Eventually, he developed an interest in higher education administration and, after considering leadership opportunities, was hired at the University of Louisville in 2023.
 “There came a point where I developed an interest in administration as well.
 The position at UofL offered me a unique opportunity to try myself as a Director of the Innovation MBA – the top-ranked entrepreneurship program in the state and one of the leading programs nationally, in addition to my regular faculty duties.”
-Upon coming to the College of Business, Anokhin learned of additional appointments as Associate Dean and Director of the Forcht Center for Entrepreneurship and Global MBA program that had become available.
+Upon coming to the College of Business, Anokhin learned of additional appointments as Director of the Forcht Center for Entrepreneurship and Global MBA program that had become available.
 “I felt honored when Jeff Guan offered me to step up to these new tasks, and I took on these new responsibilities.”

 New Niche